Stripe System Design Interview: What the Financial Bar Actually Tests

 The phone screen and general coding round use CoderPad with live execution.
 Difficulty is LeetCode medium, mostly arrays, hash maps, and strings.
 The filter is not whether you solve the problem.
 It is whether your code would survive a real code review.

 The Bug Bash round catches subtle issues: a leading space in a map key, an off-by-one in a parser, a silent truncation in a type cast.
-Read the code carefully before assuming you know where the bug is.
+Read the code carefully.
 Declaring "I found it" two minutes in and being wrong is worse than taking ten minutes and being right.

 A Focused Prep Plan